-Use this procedure to create a progress bar using a simple Tagged Value that you create immediately from scratch.
+Follow the steps below to display a progress bar within an element, using a simple Tagged Value.

+4 Select the 'Tags' checkbox in the 'Show Element Compartments' panel, then click on the OK button.
 The progress bar will now display on the element on the diagram, with the Tagged Value name above the bar.
 5 In the 'Tags' tab of the Properties window, indicate progress by typing a number between 1 and 100 into the 'Value' field for the tag.
 On the diagram, the appropriate length of the progress bar is filled in green.